Jebbla/Practice/README.md

-# Recycle-It
+# Recycle-It Finder
 This application utilizes gradient-effects, data-filtering, AJAX-requests, and modifies AJAX responses to be used in Google Maps API.

 ## Feature Overview
-Recycle-It is a quick and easy way to locate recycling-facilities near you.
+Recycle-It Finder is a quick and easy way to locate recycling-facilities near you.
 The user simply puts in their zipcode, radius limit and material-type.

 ## Motivation
 This application is part of the University of Minnesota's Web Application Development program in which students utilize their newly-found API retrieval abilities.
 Our team wanted a challenge so we decided to use a minimum of 3 APIs: Earth911, Granim.JS, and Google Earth Engine API.
 I felt it challenging yet rewarding to create functions capable of "cracking" into the complex databases of Earth911 and Google Maps.